multipath-tcp/mptcpd/CONTRIBUTING.md

         }
 }
 ```

 ##### Parameter Alignment
-Function parameters should be aligned on column immediately after the
+Function parameters should be aligned on the column immediately after the
 opening paranethesis, or split one per line if they cannot all fit on
 a 74 column line.
 If after splitting across multiple lines any of the
 parameters extends beyone column 74 shift all parameters down one line